 I see you there.
-Sitting deflated and red eyed, staring at your computer screen and the piles of text before you.
-The words ‘What the hell am i doing, i need a glass of wine” cross your lips a few times.
+Sitting deflated and red-eyed, staring at your computer screen and the piles of text before you.
+The words ‘What the hell am I doing, I need a glass of wine” cross your lips a few times.
 You have no idea where to start.
 If only your copy will design itself.

-I know it is 2am but do not fear, i present to you my 5 top tips for text layout & design.
+I know it is 2 am but do not fear, I present to you my 5 top tips for text layout & design.
 It won’t stop you from drinking that glass of wine, but it will make your next your next long copy project shine with the formatting it deserves!

 Sans-Serif Font for bulk text

-*The term ‘Serif’ can be applied to any font that has a small decorative line added as embellishment to the basic form of a character.
+*The term ‘Serif’ can be applied to any font that has a small decorative line added as an embellishment to the basic form of a character.
 The term ‘Sans-serif’ can be applied to any font that is missing the additional embellishment.

 Choose 10pt for body copy

 Text at 10pt is standard for body copy.
 I wouldn’t go any smaller than 8pt for large bodies of text.
-MS Word and other programs default to 12 point, but unless you are formatting for the visually challenged, 10pt text is the norm.
+MS Word and other programs default to 12 points, but unless you are formatting for the visually challenged, 10pt text is the norm.

 Ditch the white text

 Small amounts of white text over a coloured background are okay headings & photo captions.
-But please DO NOT put large quantities of white text over coloured backgrounds/photos; It is hard for the human eye to focus for giant chunks of white text on a highly contrasting background.
+But please DO NOT put large quantities of white text over coloured backgrounds/photos; It is hard for the human eye to focus on giant chunks of white text on a highly contrasting background.
 I, myself will stop reading large amounts of white text as it gives me a headache.
 Put your reader first and ditch the backgrounds!

 Don’t be afraid to print white